dlebansais/ModelAnalyzer/README.md

   * The `!`, `&&` and `||` logical operators.
   * The `==`, `!=`, `>`, `>=`, `<` and `<=` comparison operators.
   * Integer or double constants (ex: `0`, `1.0`), `true` and `false`.
-  * Variables, either fields or parameters.
+  * Variables, either fields, local variables or parameters.
+Local variables are not allowed in method contracts (see below).
   * In ensure expressions (see below), `Result` can be used and represents the value after `return`.

 Everything else, attributes, preprocessor directives etc. is not supported.